 First things first, you want to identify who your target is.

 You want to look for what enemy is likely going to be the biggest threat in combat.
-This might be a wizard that you can potentially drop with a single Sneak Attack.
+This might be an enemy spellcaster that you can potentially drop with a single Sneak Attack.

 If it happens to be the high-threat enemy that is away from the rest, that’s even better!